faizilham/ocha/README.md

 Ocha
 ====

 A toy programming language interpreter in Rust.
 I make this for exploring Rust, compiler & interpreter in general, and ultimately for fun.
+Some of the syntaxes and features are inspired by Javascript and Rust.

 Planned Features
 -----